 Step 1: Connect via SSH

 The first step is to establish an SSH connection between your computer and your Omnia.
 This requires that you installed an SSH client on your device (if you use Linux, it is very likely that you have it installed).
-Windows users can use PuTTY.
+Windows users can use KiTTY.
 The password is the “advanced password” which you can configure separately in Turris OS.

 The simple command here is: